 We calculate the BAU equivalents of these values, and then we take the difference between the BAU and Policy cases to obtain the change caused by the policy package.

 To calculate the change in union-represented jobs and non-union-represented jobs, we take in input data for the percentage of jobs within each ISIC code that are represented by unions.
 (We currently use time-invariant union representation shares using the latest available data, though using future projected time series data may be possible in a future EPS release, if reliable projections of future changes in union representation share by ISIC code are available.)
-We multiply the new jobs in each ISIC code by that ISIC code's union representation share to find the total change in union-represented jobs.
+We multiply both BAU jobs and new jobs (after accounting for productivity effects) in each ISIC code by that ISIC code's union representation share to find the total domestic jobs and the change in domestic jobs in union-represented jobs.
 The remainder are non-union-represented jobs.

 The results of the IO model are also used in macroeconomic feedback loops, discussed on the Macroeconomic Feedbacks documentation page.

 This page was last updated in version 3.5.0.